Brandon-Schefstad/ESEAtAGlance/README.md

 - [Report a Bug](#report-a-bug)

 ## Introduction
-ESE-At-A-Glance allows teachers to keep track of previous IEP goals as well as current accommodations for their students.
-The end-goal being to make this information more easily accessible for educators, therefore increasing support for ESE students overall.
-As a previous ESE teacher, making this information available to general education teachers was my largest hurdle, so this app seeks to solve that problem!
+ESE-At-A-Glance is a central hub for submitting, reviewing, and viewing ESE student data.
+This full stack app allows teachers to keep track of previous IEP goals as well as current accommodations for their students.
+The end-goal is to make this information more easily accessible for educators, therefore increasing support for ESE students overall.
+As a previous ESE teacher, making this information available to general education teachers was my largest hurdle and required many hours of individualized work so this app seeks to solve that problem!

+Student data is enterable into the database and retrievable using the search features.
+The cards on the teacher's dashboard (which load in after the first student is submitted) link to that student's profile page.

 <div align="center">
     <img width="1440" src="https://github.com/Brandon-Schefstad/ESEAtAGlance/blob/f8b6004a4930c10c742c1a060f99665dada72a41/public/assets/preview-login.png">